How To Grow Sunflower Microgreens At Home

 sunflower seeds treated with hydrogen peroxide

-This is the same tray of sunflower seeds shown above, the second photo is a day after being lightly sprayed with food grade hydrogen peroxide.
-Note: hydrogen peroxide from the pharmacy or drug store shouldn't be used because of the stabilizers.
-However, we did try it, and the results weren't as good as using the food-grade product by a long shot.
+Note: hydrogen peroxide from the pharmacy or drug store shouldn’t be used because of the stabilizers.
+However, we did try it, and the results weren’t as good as using the food-grade product by a long shot.

 Removing Sunflower Microgreens From The Blackout

 For sunflowers that have had some fungus problems, however, we may need to get them out from undercover.
-If fungus is present, and the peroxide spray didn't eradicate it, remove the cover and get some airflow around the plants and soil.
+If fungus is present, and the peroxide spray doesn’t eradicate it, remove the cover and get some airflow around the plants and soil.

 growing sunflower microgreen seeds